tomalaforge/angular-challenges/apps/angular/view-transition/README.md

 - Not mobile responsive.
 - I did my animations on the detail page.
 I can't target the correct post because the middle view doesn't have an id.
 I may need to add one.
 - I think it is probably incorrect to target the detail page for the animations.
 But it should be possible either way.
+- Animations can be segmented to happen only for each item, but the profile picture is higher on the page than its final resting place.
+How to account for the height difference ?
+The profile pictures are different, but if it is pixel perfect to looks like the same picture is moving.

 ## Useful Resources